-I have seen many people who believe that reverse mortgage won’t get them the right value of their home.
-These people might not have heard about Jumbo Reverse Mortgage, a specialized program for people who own a high-end house.
+I have seen many people who believe that reverse mortgages won’t get them the right value of their homes.
+These people might not have heard about Jumbo Reverse Mortgage, a specialized program for people who own a high-value home.

 And here, I am going to tell you what jumbo reverse mortgage exactly is and whether it’s the right product for you or not.

 A jumbo reverse mortgage is a type of loan that lets senior homeowners borrow money from the equity in their homes to fund their retirement.
 The details of the loan depend on the lender and other factors, but lenders typically offer loans up to $6 million.

 A Jumbo Reverse Mortgage is perfect for

 If you own a high-value home and you are planning to get a reverse mortgage, the traditional HUD Home Equity Conversion Mortgage (HECM) may not give you the most value.